HADDOCK2.4 basic Antibody - Antigen tutorial including a comparison with AlphaFold

 Once your run has completed you will be presented with a result page showing the cluster statistics and some graphical representation of the data (and if registered, you will also be notified by email).
 When special course credentials, the number of models generated will have been automatically decreased (250/50/50) to allow the runs to complete within a reasonable amount of time.

-In case you don’t want to wait for your runs to be finished, a precalculated run can be found here.
+In case you do not want to wait for your runs to be finished, a precalculated run can be found here.

 How many clusters are generated?